 Your retina is responsible for how your brain interprets whatever you see.
 A healthy retina allows you to see colors, shapes, tones, and movements accurately.
 This is not only important to how you see the world, but how you function within it.
 Retinal diseases can be scary, but we’re here to help every step of the way.
-Are you searching for a highly skilled retina doctor in the Dallas, Fort Worth or Grapevine areas?
+Are you searching for a highly skilled retina doctor in the Dallas-Fort Worth Metroplex?
 That’s where we come in!

 How Does the Retina Work?

 Your retina is the light-sensitive tissue that lines the back of your eye.
-Light rays are focused onto the retina through the cornea, pupil and your eye’s lens, which it converts into impulses.
+Light rays are focused onto the retina through the cornea, pupil, and your eye’s lens, which the retina then converts into impulses.
 These impulses travel through the optic nerve to your brain where it interprets the image you see.

 Retinal Eye Disorders